 There are times in every guitar player´s life in which playing guitar is not a possibility.
 It may be because you're traveling, or maybe you´re hurt or recovering from surgery.
 Over the years I´ve come to understand that a change can make you look at things differently and bring some benefit.

 There are two aspects of playing guitar.
 The physical one involves better technique, learning new chords and scales, melodies, etc. The physical aspect is the one we tend to focus on the most, especially when practicing.

 There is also the mental and emotional aspect.
 The mental aspect has to do with understanding what you're doing and how it all fits together.
 This ties in with the emotional aspect which allows you to make good judgment calls on what sounds good and all the subtleties around it.
-And is in this mental/emotional aspect when you cannot play your guitar where the biggest opportunity is.
+It's this mental/emotional aspect when you cannot play your guitar where the biggest opportunity is.

 You can make some considerable progress in this area, and I´ve divided it into three categories or suggestions.
 So let's check out how to improve on the mental area for whenever you cannot play guitar.

 Here, the obvious place to start is with music theory videos, especially if they are oriented for guitar players.
 A lot of times you can make more progress in theory when you focus exclusively on the ideas instead of playing them.
 You can watch as many times as necessary until it all makes sense.
 You´ll be surprised how much you can progress without the instrument in your hand.